Creative Place Marketing

 Planning Accreditation Criteria Met in the Course

 The Planning Accreditation Board has a series of standards by which accredited planning programs are measured.
-Both Virginia Tech and Ohio State University have accredited planning programs.
+Both Virginia Tech and The Ohio State University have accredited planning programs.
 Below is a list of accreditation criteria that are covered in this course.

 - Purpose and Meaning of Planning: appreciation of why planning is undertaken by communities, cities, regions, and nations, and the impact planning is expected to have.